I'm a sleep tech tester — 3 reasons why you should invest in a sunrise alarm clock this Black Friday

 Not all wake-up sounds are good for you.
 Being jolted from sleep by a blaring alarm sound (that iPhone ‘Radial’ tone, we're looking at you) can actually trigger a stress response, flooding your body with adrenaline and cortisol as you're pulled out from deep sleep.

-As Dr. Joyce explains: “Jarring alarm sounds that abruptly wake us can cause a sudden spike in heart rate and blood pressure.
+Dr. Joyce, who provides expert advice to companies such as music technology specialist ROLI, explains: “Jarring alarm sounds that abruptly wake us can cause a sudden spike in heart rate and blood pressure.
 If someone is sleep-deprived, they might still be in deep sleep when the alarm goes off, leaving them feeling groggy for a while after waking — we call this sleep inertia.”

 King adds: "If you start each morning with that hormonal jolt, you will feel groggy, irritable, and foggy for the day, and repeated jolts over time can contribute to anxiety, poorer mood regulation, and higher long-term cardiovascular and metabolic risk."